GEHA | October 4, 2018

-GEHA's health plans offer 100 percent coverage to help you quit smoking.
+GEHA's medical plans offer 100% coverage to help you quit smoking.
 No copays, coinsurance, deductibles or dollar limits.
-These benefits apply to all GEHA members of an FEHB health plan.
+These benefits apply to all GEHA members of an FEHB medical plan.
 Covered family members are also eligible if you have a Self and Family enrollment.

 These benefits are paid at 100% of the plan allowable with no deductible for in-network or out-of-network providers.
 GEHA's smoking cessation benefits cover:

 Talk to your doctor today to make your plan to quit.
-If you need to find an in-network provider to prescribe cessation medication or to provide counseling, use our online Provider Search.
+If you need to find an in-network provider to prescribe cessation medication or to provide counseling, use our online Find Care tool.

 For tips and advice on how to quit smoking, check out any of these helpful resources:

 - 1-800-QUIT-NOW – This quit line for support in quitting offers free quit coaching, a free quit plan, free educational materials and referrals to local resources.

 - smokefree.gov – Smokefree.gov allows you to choose the help that best fits your needs.

 - cancer.org – Browse this page for help - for yourself or anyone you know who's trying to quit.

 - truthinitiative.org – 10 steps to successfully make a plan to quit smoking.